latj/hub-spoke-microhack/README.md

 # Lab

 The lab consists of a Hub and Spoke in the region you choose and a simulated On-premise location in same region.
-Each of the Spoke and On-prem VNETs contains a Virtual Machine running a basic web site.
-The hub VNET contains an Active Directory Domain Controller.
+Each of the Spoke and On-prem VNETs contains a Virtual Machine.
+The hub VNET contains an VPN Gateway and Azure Firewall.
-During the course of the MicroHack you will connect the Spoke and Hub VNETs and the On-premise site, deploy an additional spokes, and manipulate and observe routing.
+During the course of the MicroHack you will deploy an additional spokes, and manipulate and observe routing.
-At the end of the lab your deployment looks like this

 # Pre-requisites